renahime/RenaChan.py/README.md

 └── file_structure.txt
 ```

-## Getting Started

-To set up RenaBot for your Discord server, follow these steps:

 ## Activating Virtual Environment

 To ensure a clean and isolated environment for RenaBot's dependencies, it's recommended to set up a virtual environment.
 Below are the steps to create and activate a virtual environment on different operating systems: